BengelAdoma/BengelAdoma/README.md

 ## Hi there 👋

+### Description
+Welcome to my profile, I'm Bengel Adoma but you can just call me Benny.
+I'm A front-end developer.
 <!--
 **BengelAdoma/BengelAdoma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.